 Top 5 Reasons to Eat More Spinach

 Low in calories, high in fibre and power packed with a host of nutrients, spinach is truly a superfood among veggies.
 This dark leafy green has a number of benefits that range from skin health to hair health and bone health among others.
-It is a good source of dietary potassium, iron, magnesium and vitamins A, K, D and E.
+It is a good source of dietary potassium, iron, magnesium and Vitamins A, K, D and E.

-Spinach is a good source of vitamin K, calcium and magnesium.
+Spinach is a good source of Vitamin K, calcium and magnesium.
 These nutrients are essential for bone health.

-Eating spinach will ensure you maintain healthy levels of white blood cells.
+Eating spinach will ensure that you maintain healthy levels of white blood cells.
 These will then help combat infections and keep your immune system healthy.

 When it comes to fighting fatigue, spinach is a healthier and better option than caffeine.
 Eating spinach will help increase your energy levels and will also reduce tiredness.
 The iron content in spinach will also increase oxygen production in the body.
 Apart from that it is also known to regulate blood sugar levels, thereby preventing fatigue during the day.